Task 40

-The objective of Task 40 is to coordinate international research and investigate the benefits of downwind turbine technology toward the reduction of the Levelized Cost of Energy (LCOE) and proliferation of onshore and offshore wind plants.
-The Task is designed to capitalize on past experiences and recent demonstration results as well as recently developed computational capabilities.
+The objective of Task 40 was to coordinate international research and investigate the benefits of downwind turbine technology toward the reduction of the Levelized Cost of Energy (LCOE) and proliferation of onshore and offshore wind plants.
+The Task was designed to capitalize on past experiences and recent demonstration results as well as recently developed computational capabilities.

-The focus will include onshore and offshore wind turbines with both floating and fixed bottom applications while investigating the relevant design conditions where downwind turbines might offer advantages.
-Key research aspects that will be studied include dynamic response, loads, controls, impact on LCOE, and so on.
+The focus included onshore and offshore wind turbines with both floating and fixed bottom applications while investigating the relevant design conditions where downwind turbines might offer advantages.
+Key research aspects that were studied include dynamic response, loads, controls, impact on LCOE, and so on.

-The task will include an objective, harmonized approach to assessing the LCOE of downwind turbines based on select baseline turbine models and methods accepted by the Participants.
-We are expecting to research and investigate the benefits of downwind turbine technology with many researchers from many countries.
+The task included an objective, harmonized approach to assessing the LCOE of downwind turbines based on select baseline turbine models and methods accepted by the Participants.

 Task 40 Roadmap